gvwilson/sensibleadventures/booksters-apprentice.md

 "What?
 I mean, pardon?"

 "Shall we go under the mountain?
-It's quite spectacular."
+It's quite spectacular.
+A bit choppy, mind you–the wind beneath the mountain can be tricky."

 "No," Razi said firmly.
 "Just the sides."